 10. Your arcades are still alive… and free

-Video game arcades are fewer and farther between, since home consoles offer a “social” gaming experience via the internet with better graphics and a focus on gameplay rather than just draining you of quarters.
+Video game arcades, which may some parts from a europe electronic components distributor, are fewer and farther between, since home consoles offer a “social” gaming experience via the internet with better graphics and a focus on gameplay rather than just draining you of quarters.
 But I remember going to arcades as a kid; it was fun to play games with the big plastic guns, the steering wheels, and the multitude of games available.
 Aside from the need of a tall stack of quarters to keep playing, it was great fun to play games outside of your house, with your friends.

 Not everyone is so lucky, but many of us live in range of local gaming stores that have board game libraries.
 You can go there and play those games for free.
 Stores hold game nights, tournaments, and all sorts of exciting events (okay, sometimes there are entry fees for tournaments).
 It’s the cardboard equivalent of the arcade, and the number of game stores is growing with the hobby.